 Bee Innovative™The toughest kind of change

-“Creating an agile organisation”
+“Create an agile organisation not a fragile organisation”

 Innovation and change are the drivers for enhanced efficiency, improved competitiveness and increased profitability.
 The “Best Run” organisations are fine-tuned to weed out activities that interfere with productivity or efficiency.
 This makes them great.
 Great organisations also recognise they need new ideas to create their future.
 The problem most great organisations face, however, is that the same great ideas that are needed to create the future also require new activities which can interfere with productivity and efficiency.
 This is the toughest kind of change but if you get this right you create an agile organisation that is better equipped to succeed in the future.